metisos/metisos_agentV1/README.md

 ---

-**Metis Agent v0.14.0** - Building the future of AI agent development with security, intelligence, and enterprise-grade reliability.
+**Metis Agents v0.14.0** - Building the future of AI agent development with security, intelligence, and enterprise-grade reliability.